OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="hard-reference-cost-conclusion"></a>
 ### Hard reference cost conclusion

-A variable that has a hard reference to a class, has the same cost as a cast that points to the same class.
+A variable or a node that has a hard reference to a class, has the same cost as a cast node that points to the same class.

+<a name="avoiding-hard-references"></a>
-## Avoid hard reference
+## Avoiding hard references

 **In progress..**